 What age do I need to be to join?

 The club meets for a fun, interesting and active session usually on the first Saturday morning of each month, either at the museum or for occasional trips out to historical locations in the local area.
 The sessions at the museum start at 10.30 and finish around 12, external visit times will vary.

 How much does it cost?

-You can pay for 6 months of meets in advance for £15.
+You can pay for 6 months of meets in advance for £25.
 This means that there will always be a space reserved for you at those meetings.
-The payment period covers from May to October or from November to April.
-You can also pay on the day at £3 per session, but this doesn’t always guarantee there being a space on that day as there are limited numbers.
+The payment period covers from January to June or from July to December.